Murder of George Floyd: Trial of Kueng, Lane, and Thao

-Criminal proceedings for Kueng, Lane, and Thao
+State criminal proceedings for Kueng, Lane, and Thao

 Kueng and Lane plead guilty

 The state criminal trial of Kueng, Lane, and Thao was delayed several times to allow the federal civil rights case to proceed first.
-In a ruling on April 26, 2022, Judge Peter Cahill, who also presided over Chauvin's trial, ordered that the proceedings of the trial would not be livestreamed.
+In a ruling on April 26, 2022, Judge Peter Cahill, who also presided over Chauvin's trial, ordered that the proceedings of the trial would not be livestreamed, a move that media organizations criticized.

 Lane pleaded guilty in Hennepin County District Court on May 18, 2022, to the charge of aiding and abetting manslaughter related to the murder of George Floyd.
 The charge against Lane for aiding and abetting second-degree murder was dismissed.
 Lane agreed to a three-year sentence, with two years in prison, to be served concurrently with his civil rights federal conviction.
 On September 21, 2022, Lane was formally sentenced by the Hennepin County District Court to three years in prison.
-In the plea agreement, Lane admitted he knew from his training that the manner of Floyd's restraint created a risk of death, that he heard Floyd say he couldn't breathe, and that he was aware of Floyd's deteriorating condition.
+In the plea agreement, Lane admitted he knew from his training that the manner of Floyd's restraint created a risk of death, that he heard Floyd say he could not breathe, and that he was aware of Floyd's deteriorating condition.
+Lane completed both sentences and was released from prison on August 20, 2024.

 At a pre-trial hearing on June 21, 2022, Judge Cahill rejected a motion by attorneys for Kueng and Thao for a change in venue, and the judge set a trial start date in Hennepin County for October 24, 2022.
 The state offered Kueng and Thao the same plea deal they offered Lane.
 In exchange for pleading guilty to the state charge of aiding and abetting manslaughter, the state would drop the abetting second-degree murder charge and the pair would receive a three-year prison sentence to be served consecutively with their federal sentence, but they rejected it at a court hearing on August 15, 2022.
-In preparation for the trial, unlike the previous criminal trial of Chauvin and the civil rights trial of the other three offices at the scene of Floyd's death, local officials had not surrounded the courtroom building with barbed-wire security fencing and National Guard troops.
+In preparation for the trial, unlike the previous criminal trial of Chauvin and the civil rights trial of the other three officers at the scene of Floyd's death, local officials had not surrounded the courtroom building with barbed-wire security fencing and National Guard troops.